phase-0/phase-0/ee/stanley-roache/1-reflection.md

 I felt like I rushed in general a bit at the start, out of feeling uncertain what to do and how to do it.

+I also went through the sprint quite quickly, this isn't a problem in itself but throughout phase0 if I find myself mastering something quickly I want to explore it more deeply, make my own elaborations to the learning and include this in the timesheet.

 What can I improve on next sprint?

 More connection with the phase 0 group!
 I want to be working on my stuff more in tandem and bounce of people more.
 It makes sense this early on that I don't have that connectionwell developed yet, I can certainly continue to grow it next sprint.